Philadelphia Rape Defense Lawyer

 The legal consequences of a rape conviction can be incredibly damaging.
 Pennsylvania’s laws establish tough penalties for felony sex offenders, and the negative outcomes of a criminal conviction can be a heavy burden for many years after the case ends.
 A defendant who is convicted of rape in Philadelphia faces many years in prison, expensive fines, victim restitution, sex offender registration, and permanent damage to both personal and professional relationships.
-For all of these reasons, it is critical for defendants who have been charged with rape or related offenses to be represented by an experienced Philadelphia defense attorney, like Lloyd Long, Esq.
+For all of these reasons, it is critical for defendants who have been charged with rape or related offenses to be represented by a Philadelphia defense lawyer, like Lloyd Long, Esq.

 Legal Help for Rape Arrests and Charges